List of tornadoes striking downtown areas of large cities: Notable omissions

+1999 Bridge Creek-Moore F5 tornado.

+2013 Moore EF5 tornado, notably the last EF/F5 tornado until 2025.

 The 1999 Oklahoma tornado outbreak that spawned the deadly F5 tornado which struck Oklahoma City and some of its suburbs, including Moore and Midwest City, is not listed because it did not reach the downtown core of Oklahoma City.
 The 2013 Moore tornado is also not included for the same reason.

 The downtown areas of two then-small towns (now large cities) in North Carolina were struck during the 1884 Enigma outbreak: Concord and Cary.
 Downtown Concord was struck a second time by a tornado in May 1936.

 The 1987 Edmonton Tornado is not listed because it struck industrial parks, trailer parks, and suburban areas, and was far away from Edmonton's downtown core.
 The "Oak Lawn tornado" of April 21, 1967 which killed 33 people, mostly those in rush hour traffic at a busy intersection, and moved across southern Chicago onto Lake Michigan is not included because it missed the downtown core.
 Most recently, the 2008 Memphis tornado on February 5, 2008, also missed the downtown area (by a significant distance).

 The Flint–Worcester tornado outbreak sequence in 1953 produced several tornadoes that struck metropolitan areas.
 However, none of the tornadoes hit downtown areas, moving through areas just north or west of the city cores.
 Therefore, these twisters are not included.

 Tornado-warned supercells have moved into cities, including Toronto in August 2005 and Chicago in July 2023, however only storms that produced confirmed tornadoes in downtown city centers are included.

+2011 Joplin Missouri EF5 as taken from a dash cam.

 The devastating and violent EF5 tornado that hit Joplin, Missouri in 2011 is not listed as the tornado did not impact downtown, instead impacting residential areas in the south of the city.
 The F3 tornado that affected Joplin on May 5, 1971, is not included as the population was below 50,000.

 Another notable absence is the July 7, 1915 storm that struck Cincinnati, killing 38 people.
 This was determined to be most likely a windstorm causing downbursts or even a series of microbursts (with much of the damage coming from the straight-line winds), and not a tornado.

 European tornadoes that are listed before 1950 are for cities that had at least 50,000 people in them at the time.
 Tornadoes dating back to 1054 are confirmed, due to extensive record-keeping for many weather events and other until-then unexplained weather occurrences.